CarsonDavis/CarsonDavis.github.io/_posts/2024-06-15-goto_recipes.md

 - when you taste a piece, it should be slightly tangy and savory with full arugula flavor

 **Toppings**
-- put 8-10 candied jalapenos in a bowl
+- put 8-10 candied jalapeños in a bowl
 - microplane the cheese, 1.5 tennis balls worth of cheese for two burgers
 - you'll probably want more cheese than you think - it gets super fluffy and voluminous after microplanning